alien4cloud/alien4cloud.github.io/components_guide/tosca_concepts_types_custom.markdown

 In order to improve reusability of components and defined recipes, TOSCA allow the definition of NodeTypes that defines components and eventually their implementation (for example a Java NodeType and the script implementation to install it on a virtual server).
 The defined NodeTypes can then be reused when a developer or application architect want to define the topology of a cloud application.

 {% info %}
-TOSCA and thus CALM allows you to define some abstract types (basically meta-types without implementation).
+TOSCA and thus Alien 4 Cloud allows you to define some abstract types (basically meta-types without implementation).
 This allows of course to dissociate the specific technical implementations from the actual definition of a component (writing an abstract Java node and several implementations with chef, puppet etc.).

 This can also be leveraged in order to meta-model your applications for the cloud even if you don't need to deploy them right now.
-CALM advisory features for moving to the cloud leverage this to quiclky map your Information System and get feedback on your application's cloud maturity and migration advisory.
+Alien 4 Cloud advisory features for moving to the cloud leverage this to quiclky map your Information System and get feedback on your application's cloud maturity and migration advisory.
 {% endinfo %}

-The sub-sections details how you can write your own Capability Types, Node Types and Relationship Types to extends the one that CALM already provides to you.
+The sub-sections details how you can write your own Capability Types, Node Types and Relationship Types to extends the one that Alien 4 Cloud already provides to you.

 {% info %}
 Definition of Node Types and other elements in TOSCA should be done in a definition file and packaged in a [Cloud Service Archive](tosca_csar.html)